kiboschool/course-data-structures-and-algorithms/src/lessons/week-03/alternative.md

 >
 > *Recursion* is a problem solving technique in which you define a problem in terms of a simpler version of itself.

-In the above example, we were able to define the "position in queue" problem in terms of a smaller version of tiself:
+In the above example, we were able to define the "position in queue" problem in terms of a smaller version of itself:

 **Recursive case**
 ```